TheMelodyOfCode/React--HTTP-Requests--Upgrade-2/README.md

 > useCallback for memoization
 > return memoized run function
 > safeDispatch in case of api call although the component has already unmounted
-> - this happens when a user makes an api call and while pending, navigates away (memoryleak)
+> - this happens when a user makes an api call and while pending, navigates away

 > **General functionality:**
 >> to recieve a trading-card from db when enter the name in the form field or click the  designeted button